wso2/cellery-samples/docs/pet-store/cell-component-update-and-adv-deployment.md

 the changes, and eventually the whole cell will be updated with new version.
 This is an in-place update mechanism and only considers changes done to docker images which are encapsulated in components.

-Follow the below mentioned steps update the current running cell pet-be.
+Follow the below mentioned steps to update the current running cell pet-be.

 Let's assume the pet-be components should be updated with resource requests and limits as per advanced [pet-be.bal](../../cells/pet-store/advanced/pet-be/pet-be.bal).
 And now we require to update the current running pet-be bal with this new cell.